privateerproj/site/content/en/docs/users/_index.md

 > [!NOTE]
 > If your configuration file is stored in a non-default location, specify its file path using the `-c` or `--config` flag.

+### Advanced Config Management

+Privateer's roadmap includes plans for integrating with systems like etcd and Consul to enhance configuration and secret management.

 ### 2. Run Privateer

 Execute Privateer with your configuration: